hardwario/bc-website/content/projects/control-climate-station-with-siri.en.md

 {{< p-step >}}
  {{% p-step-content order = "2" step = "Share" title = "You can make it too" %}}
 Do you like my project?
 Have you made it?
-Tell about it to your friend!{{%/p-step-content %}}
+Tell about it to your friend!
+{{%/p-step-content %}}
  {{< p-step-video order = "1" id = "s-t_sYSo-aQ" >}}
 {{< /p-step >}}